 You may also wish to purchase Blue Knot pins or bracelets from the online shop to distribute at your service.

 Promote the service through your local community.
-Please download the Blue Knot Day 2017 promotional flyer to promote your event in your workplace or community.
+Click here to see the Blue Knot Day 2017 promotional flyer as a guide.

 Let us know how your service went, we would love to hear about your community and if you have any photos please send them to email@example.com